osg-htc/technology/docs/policy/software-release.md

 1.  **osg-rolling**: This is where software goes before being included in a point release.
 Intended for end-users.
     In OSG 3.5, software goes into **osg-rolling** when it is put into **osg-prerelease**.

-We also create a repository per release, called **osg-release-VERSION** (such as osg-release-3.5.4).
+1.  **osg-release-VERSION**: This repository is created per release and its name contains the version number (e.g. osg-release-3.5.4).
     This is intended mostly for testing purposes, though users may occasionally find it useful.

 Version Numbers
 ---------------

-!!! note "OSG 3.5 Only"
+### OSG 3.6+

-    This version number scheme is only applicable to the OSG 3.5 series.
+The version number matches the release series.

+### OSG 3.5

 There is a single version number that is used to summarize the contents of the *osg-release* repository.
 Having a single version number is very useful for a variety of reasons, including: